treee111/wahooMapsCreator/docs/QUICKSTART_MACOS.md

 https://github.com/mapsforge/mapsforge/blob/master/docs/Getting-Started-Map-Writer.md#plugin-installation

 ## Install osmctools
-Install using terminal
+*I'm not really sure, if this is relevant. try to install if a error concerning osmconvert occurs* Install using terminal:
+* with homebrew: `brew install interline-io/planetutils/osmctools` or
-`apt install osmctools`
+* `apt install osmctools` (this may only work on linux and not macOS)

 https://gitlab.com/osm-c-tools/osmctools